todiane/poster-palace/README.md

 <img src="readme/images/rm-nav-bar-all.png" width="80%"><br><br>

-The footer at the end of the page includes links to various parts of the website as well as to the social media pages set up for the site.
+## Footer

+The footer area contains links to important pages on the website including compliance and to the main pages visitors use on a website - about us, contact us.
+A link to the newsletter is also included as an easy way for anyone who might have missed or ignored the pop out to consider registering.

 <img src="readme/images/rm-footer.png" width="90%"><br><br>